Spcman/getting-to-know-julia/_posts/2019-10-21-monte-carlo-investment-earnings.md

 end
 ```

-The following code was used to produced a sequence of PNG image files that I later used to create the animated gifs above.
+The following code was used to produce a sequence of PNG image files that I later used to create the animated gifs above.
 I used a free app for the Mac called [PicGIF lite](https://apps.apple.com/au/app/picgif-lite/id844918735?mt=12) to generate the final animated gifs.

 ```julia